zanetaylor/asylum-atlas/README.md

 The map uses MapLibre GL and OpenFreeMap’s public style at runtime.
 The searchable result list remains useful if WebGL or the basemap is unavailable, and the full site record is shown in the map detail panel.
 Set `PUBLIC_MAP_STYLE_URL` to replace the style endpoint.

-## Paseo

-`paseo.json` defines the worktree setup and a managed development service.
-New worktrees install dependencies with `pnpm install --frozen-lockfile`; start the project with `paseo script start dev --cwd .`.
-Paseo supplies `$PASEO_PORT` so multiple worktrees can run without port collisions.

 ## Data and research rules

 Structured data lives in `src/data/sites.json`, `src/data/sources.json`, and `src/data/images.json`.
 Add a stable site ID and slug, cite the record, label coordinate precision, and leave uncertain fields `null` or `unknown`.
 Do not copy source prose.
 The validator rejects invalid coordinates, dates, statuses, duplicate IDs, broken citations, unsupported image licenses, and missing local image files.